 Program Advisor and Studio Founder

-Christine Rich, founder of the Christine Rich Studio, author, and dance teacher is a seasoned and skilled professional with over 30 years of a variety of experience that she continually draws from today.
-Starting from the plains of Central Illinois, she has seen success in the likes of New York City, Los Angeles, and Chicago in dance, acting, fitness, comedy, choreography for professional dancers, exercise patents and teaching dance students.
+Christine Rich, founder of the Christine Rich Studio, author, and dance teacher is a seasoned and skilled professional with years of a variety of experience that she continually draws from today.
+Starting from the plains of Central Illinois, she has seen success in the likes of New York City, Los Angeles, and Chicago in dance, acting, fitness, comedy, choreography for professional dancers, exercise patents, teaching dance students and elite competition dancers.
 Always innovating, Ms. Rich continues to expand her talents and develop her students to their highest potential as the CRS Studio Director.

 Christine Rich trained in dance starting at age 9 with an outstanding dance instructor and exceptional choreographer, Janet Streenz, who Ms. Rich recognizes today as a leading mentor for creative choreography and outstanding teaching.
 Training continued at the National Academy of Arts and University of Illinois before continuing training in NY, LA and Chicago as she endeavored in other aspects of movement and the arts.
 The early years of dance training always served Ms. Rich in whatever she set about doing later in life.

 After being discovered by a New York talent manager as a young adult, Ms. Rich was signed by the Ford Modeling Agency in New York City for their commercial modeling division.
 Ms. Rich was photographed for numerous advertisements oftentimes incorporating her dance background with modeling.
 She was the “face” of the spring line of Charles of the Ritz cosmetics as well as acting/dancing in many TV commercials including Chic Jeans, Chevrolet, Crystal Light, and Pennsylvania’s Lotto, to name a few.